 Above I've started the install.
 To remove the fan & motor: Mine the fan is just pressed on the motor shaft, a bit of effort and it just pulls off.
 2 screws hold on motor.
 Unplug 2 wires, black on mine is hot.
 The case has a cross bar that held original motor.
 Looking at the pancake motor/fan I could easily make something to hold it that would screw to existing brace.
 There's enough room between brace and fan screen.
 I'll need to make a cover or something to make the opening smaller.
 Proceeding to use metal tape I seal all the edges/ holes inside the fan box.
 I want any air the fan pulls to go OUT and not back inside the camper, might help it push open the 2 flapper vent doors.

 I realized I could just cover area of the metal screen to resize opening instead of making another cover.
 Then I realized the muffin fan could just sit on the screen instead of making a mount.
 The fan has a plug on wires if I need to remove.
 So I mounted the fan to screen, used metal tape to cover & seal the areas around it.
 I soldered the fan plug wires to back side of org motor wire terminals (in case I want to reinstall org motor).
 Covered in heat shrink.
+The fan has an extra plug for cpu monitoring -just wrapped &left on.
+The 3-speed switch for right now will just protrude from under screen.
+Its actually more of a selector than a constant use switch.
+It does not turn off the fan, only selects speed.
+Its wired to org motor wires, so existing vent switch turns on fan.
+If you need to change speed-you use the 3-speed switch.
+As I still don't know if this fan will work so this is how I mounted.

 Above-I stood hood on side & closed the flap door, hooked up 12v, turned on the fan, at low speed it opened the door!
 COOL.
 The lights are really bright but are filtered thru the screen.
 Now that I know it works Ill reinstall the fan on the screen, Using a piece of disposable cutting board sheet material Ill cut hole size of fan, place on screen then mount fan to screen using wire ties.
-That way screen can be removed by unplugging the motor, undoing ties to remove fan and hole cover for washing. (in the years we've had this camper I think i washed screen once, course now that we may actually use fan, may need it more often :) The switch needs to be changed-dont know how long it will last .
-When/if I find somthing Ill cut off old switch, put a plug on motor leads and run to new switch.
+That way screen can be removed by unplugging the motor, undoing ties to remove fan and hole cover for washing. (in the years we've had this camper I think I washed screen once, course now that we may actually use fan, may need it more often :) The switch needs to be changed-don’t know how long it will last .
+When/if I find something Ill cut off old switch, put a plug on motor leads and run to new switch.
 Again this isn't an on/off switch- 3 wires come from motor, one of the wires is hot (low speed), switch connects, I assume, the 2nd wire for medium, 3rd for high.
 Motor has 3 sets of windings, odd lil thing

 Whoo Who!
 Snack light!-